Kreyu/data-table-bundle/UPGRADE_GUIDE_0_14.md

 - `buildExportHeaderView`
 - `buildExportValueView`

-These methods are used exclusively for exporting.
+These methods are meant to be _especially_ lightweight, and used exclusively for exporting.
 Move any export-specific logic from existing `buildHeaderView` and `buildValueView` methods to the new ones.

-**Note**: these methods have to be especially lightweight, as they are called for every row in the data table, and exporting large data sets may take a very long time.

 ## New sort direction enum cases